Shubham0202/book_store/README.md

 2. **Import the Database**:

-   - Create a MySQL database and import the `database.sql` file located in the `database` directory.
+   - Create a MySQL database and import the `database.sql`.

 3. **Configure Database Connection**:

-   - Update the `config.php` file located in the `includes` directory with your database credentials.
+   - Update the `connect.php` file located in the `root` directory with your database credentials.

 4. **Start the Server**:

-   - Start a PHP server (e.g., using XAMPP, WAMP, or MAMP).
+   - Start a PHP server (e.g., using XAMPP).

 5. **Access the Application**:

-   - Open a web browser and navigate to `http://localhost/bookstore-project`.
+   - Open a web browser and navigate to `http://localhost/book_store`.

 ## Usage